LukeShortCloud/rootpages/src/linux_commands/compression.rst

 ``star`` provides extra capabilities to ``tar`` that allow for properly storing various types of attributes.

 .. csv-table::
-   :header: Usage, Explanation, Example
+   :header: Usage, Explanation
-   :widths: 20, 20, 20
+   :widths: 20, 20

-   "-x", "extract", ""
+   "-x", "extract"
-   "-v", "verbosely", ""
+   "-v", "verbosely"
-   "-f=", "provide the full file path to the '.star' archive", "" "-xattr", "preserve extended attributes such as SELinux permissions", ""
+   "-f=", "provide the full file path to the '.star' archive" "-xattr", "preserve extended attributes such as SELinux permissions"

 tar
 ---